 FREQUENCY OF EFFORT REPORTING

-Based upon guidance in OMB Circular A-21, Section J.10, the University certifies effort using the “After-the-Fact Confirmation” method.
-A-21 stipulates that effort reports should be prepared “…each academic term, but no less frequently than every six (6) months”.
 The University’s effort reporting certification process occurs at the end of each of the University’s three academic terms, which are September to January, February to June, and July to August.

-Effort reports must be certified by a responsible person having firsthand knowledge of work performed or by using a suitable means of verification of the work performed toward specific sponsored activities.
+Effort reports must be certified by the PI, a responsible person having firsthand knowledge of work performed or by using a suitable means of verification of the work performed toward specific sponsored activities.
 If someone other than the principal investigator certifies the effort report, the certifier must be able to demonstrate suitable means of verification of the work performed.

 COMPLIANCE WITH POLICY

-If effort is not certified within one year of the certification due date, the cost will be moved to the Principal Investigator’s nonrestricted account(s) as designated by the PI.
+If effort is not certified within one year of the certification due date, the cost will be moved to the Principal Investigator’s nonrestricted funds as designated by the PI.
 If the Principal Investigator’s nonrestricted funds are insufficient, the responsible unit’s department chair will designate appropriate departmental funds.

 Compliance with the Effort Certification on Sponsored Projects Policy will be monitored through a regular reporting process.